Skip to Content

 How beautiful is this place!?
 At Kawkawa Lake.

 Finally, you’ve made it to Hope!
-Hope, BC is a small town with plenty of fun things to do and see.
+For such a small town, Hope, BC has tons of things to do and see.

 As you drive around town, you’ll notice all the wooden sculptures throughout thanks to an International Chainsaw Carving Competition that takes place here every year.
 It’s why Hope is called the Chainsaw Capital of the World!